How to bulk rename files on Mac: Quick and easy methods

 Here’s how I use Renamer to bulk rename files:

-1. Open the Renamer app
+Install and open the Renamer app

 How to rename multiple files at once with different names

-I’ve also been using Keep It Shot to rename multiple files for quite some time, and it’s a game changer.
+I’ve also been using Keep It Shot to rename multiple files for quite some time, and it’s a game-changer.
 With just two clicks, I can rename large batches of files and track my progress with a handy progress bar.

 The app uses AI to analyze my screenshots and generate meaningful names, making it easier to search and file them.

-I can also define tailored renaming preferences and automate the renaming of new screenshots.
 If I don’t like the new names, I can easily revert to the original names with a single click.
 This flexibility and efficiency have made organizing my files so much easier.

 I also use Squash.
 The app has a simple batch renaming tool.
 Plus, it helps me deal with a number of other small tasks, such as compressing, resizing, or adding watermarks to my photos.
 Overall, it’s a universal batch image processor.